 Every time you follow up with valuable information, the more you’ll build trust with them and the more likely they’ll be willing to buy a product or service you recommend to them.
 Later on, you’ll be making your own products like ebooks, videos, podcasts, online courses and more, so by building an email list of people who trust you now, you’ll have a better time selling your own products later on.

-Get an account set up with Aweber or the free service Mail Chimp, and start a list.
+Get an account set up with Aweber, and start a list.
 Make a sign-up form to add to every blog article and different sections of your site.
 I’ll be covering more advanced email marketing topics like creating automated email flows in future articles.

 The Next Step